 Dr. Salomon-Fernández is a recognized thought leader, writing and speaking on issues related to reinventing higher education, rural innovation, equity, and women’s leadership.
 In March 2018, Diverse Issues in Higher Education named Yves one of the Top 25 Women in Higher Education.
 Yves has served as a reviewer for the National Science Foundation and Johns Hopkins University Press.
 She is a member of the American Association of Community College’s Commission on Small and Rural Colleges and serves on Job for the Future’s Policy Leadership Trust.
 A Corporator for Greenfield Cooperative Bank, Yves is also a member of the Federal Reserve Bank of Boston’s Community Development Council.
 She advocates for a greater role of the liberal arts as a Board Member at Mass Humanities.
 Dr. Salomon-Fernández also has a keen interest in the effect of the opioids epidemic on rural communities.

-A graduate of Boston Latin School, Yves received her undergraduate degree from the University of Massachusetts Boston.
-She holds a certificate from the University of Oxford.
+Yves immigrated with her family from Haiti and is a graduate of Boston Latin School.
+She received her undergraduate degree from the University of Massachusetts Boston and holds a certificate from the University of Oxford.
 Her Master’s degree is from the London School of Economics and her Ph.D. from Boston College.
-Dr. Salomon-Fernández is fluent in French, Haitian Creole, and Spanish.
-She is the proud spouse of Dr. Stephen Fernández and mother of two adorable children.
+In addition to Haitian Creole, Dr. Salomon-Fernández is fluent in French and Spanish.